Trel725/tf701/README.md

 ## Improved keyboard mapping

 Extract the file "tf300t-dock-trusty.tar.gz" (in ~/components) to the rootfs and reboot.
-To enable this imporved dock keyboard remapping select "Asus TF300T Dock" in the keyboard settings.
+To enable this improved dock keyboard remapping select "Asus TF300T Dock" in the keyboard settings.

+## Graphics corruption issues

+Waking up from suspend cases a graphics corruption issue with xfwm4, the xfce4 window manager.
+As a fix for this, a small program that restores xfwm4 upon wake up is already included in the rootfs.
+So you should not notice anything.
+However, the same issue can occur in other contexts, especially when connecting to an external display via HDMI.
+It is therefore convenient to be able to invoke this program as a stand alone when needed.
+Extract the file ~/components/nvpmxfce-2.tar.gz to the rootfs.
+This makes available the program "/usr/bin/xfwm_restore".
+Call this program when the corruption issue occurs.
+It is convenient to define for this a key combination in "Settings" -> "Keyboard" -> "Application Shortcuts".

 ## Kernel